BEYOND THE HOROSCOPE: ALL ABOUT THE 12 ZODIAC SIGNS

 This seasonal progression is the prototype for the “stairway to heaven.”
 Together, the Zodiac signs – and specifically the planets which rule them — form a kind of “planetary ladder.”

 Here’s how it worked…

-The remainder of the planets are assigned along this seasonal axis according to how quickly they move through the heavens, from fastest to slowest.
-Each planet claims one day sign and one night sign, representing the two polarities of a planet’s expression.
+The remainder of the planets is assigned along this seasonal axis according to how quickly they move through the heavens, from fastest to slowest.
+Each planet claims one day sign and one-night sign, representing the two polarities of a planet’s expression.

 Climbing down beneath the Summer signs:

 - Lusty Venus claims Libra and Taurus